 As the holiday season is fast approaching, the National Highway Traffic Safety Administration hopes that its annual seatbelt enforcement campaign, called Click it or Ticket, will remind motorists and all of their passengers of the importance of wearing wear seat belts while in a vehicle.
 Although people may be celebrating the holidays differently this year, the number of cars on the road is still expected to be higher than normal which makes the risk of being in an accident exponentially higher.
 The increase in vehicular travel during this time of year may be even more so as many people are still hesitant to travel by airplane, but are anxious to take a trip after almost a year of postponing travel.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons who have been injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons who have been injured in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have been injured in a car accident, talk to a lawyer at our firm, and discuss your legal rights to a claim for compensation.
 You may be entitled to compensation that includes medical expenses, lost wages and pain and suffering.